Last updated: May 29, 2026

 Medicaid long-term care and CARES

 The CARES program handles the medical level-of-care review for Medicaid long-term care.
 Financial eligibility is handled by the Department of Children and Families or the Social Security Administration.
-The CARES program page explains that the assessment is done at no cost to applicants.

 Who may qualify: People age 65 or older who are eligible for Medicaid, or adults age 18 or older who qualify for Medicaid because of disability, may qualify if CARES finds nursing-home-level care is needed.